 Thor: The Dark World repeats the first film by creating a new, scary “other”.
 This time, instead of Laufey and the Frost Giants, it’s Malekith (Christopher Eccleston) and the Dark Elves.
 Like Thor, we start with Odin providing a prologue about how this one race was bad but “the noble forces of Asgard” saved the day.
 The movie doesn’t really explain who the Dark Elves are other than they ruled the universe, and then they lost their power.
 They don’t have a culture, and the reason we’re against them is because they want to bring “darkness”, which presumably means death to everyone except the Dark Elves, who are bad because the word “dark” is in their name.

-Thus far in the MCU, Malekith is the frontrunner for weakest Marvel villain.
+Thus far in the MCU, Malekith remains the frontrunner for weakest Marvel villain (with Kaecilius and Ronan not far behind).
 If it was only so far as “My people once ruled this universe, and I’m now going to take it back for them,” that would at least be something.
 But in the opening battle, he sacrifices his own people so he can get away, so why would they still follow him?
 What makes Malekith a compelling leader?
 He’s the bad guy because he looks scary and he’s willing to destroy everything.
 Luckily for Malekith, Jane Foster (Natalie Portman) has stumbled upon the Aether, the one thing he needs and just at the right time since the “convergence” is coming.

 The film’s weak plotting belabors the first half of the film.
 The story awkwardly drops Hogun (Tadanobu Asano), clumsily reminds us that Jane is an astrophysicist who’s been pining for that guy she liked two years ago, and we have to go through the whole “There’s a bad guy who wants to be imprisoned so he can break out and cause chaos” thing again.
 Likable characters, fun dialogue, and gorgeous production design save the plodding narrative.